ysflying/ysflying.github.io/_pages/cv.md

   5. S. Yuan, F. Fioranelli, and A. Yarovoy, “3DRUDAT: 3D robust unambiguous Doppler beam sharpening using adaptive threshold for forward-looking region”, IEEE Transactions on Radar Systems, vol. 2, pp. 138-153

   6. S. Yuan, F. Fioranelli, and A. Yarovoy, “3D high-resolution imaging algorithm using 1D MIMO array for autonomous driving application”, IEEE Transactions on Radar Systems, early access, 2024

+  7. S. Yuan, F. Fioranelli, and A. Yarovoy, ''High-resolution imaging algorithms for automotive radar: challenges in real driving scenarios," in IEEE Aerospace and Electronic Systems Magazine, doi: 10.1109/MAES.2025.3550301.

+  8. D. Wang, S. Yuan*, A. Yarovoy and F. Fioranelli, "Grouped Target Tracking and Seamless People Counting with a 24 GHz MIMO FMCW," in IEEE Transactions on Radar Systems, doi: 10.1109/TRS.2025.3609436.

   Conferences: